Moduli of elliptic $K3$ surfaces: monodromy and Shimada root lattice strata: Monodromy and Shimada strata

 \subsection{Monodromy strata}

-Monodromy strata for Jacobian fibrations where first introduced by Bogomolov, Petrov and Tschinkel in \cite{BPT}.
+Monodromy strata for Jacobian fibrations were first introduced by Bogomolov, Petrov and Tschinkel in \cite{BPT}.
 Here we recall some of their results, restricting ourselves to the case in hand, namely Jacobian fibrations of $K3$ surfaces.

 The first step is to consider the open subset $V'\subset V$ corresponding to non-isotrivial fibrations.
-It is naturally obtained by replacing condition (1) above by the slightly stronger condition \begin{itemize} \item[(1')] $\Delta=g_2^3 - 27 g_3^2$ and $g_2^3$ are not proportional. (which includes the case the $g_2 \not\equiv 0$). \end{itemize} Since the $j$-invariant is the quotient of these two expressions, this translates directly into several equivalent, more geometric, characterisations of points $v\in V'$: \begin{enumerate} \item The $j$-invariant of the Jacobian elliptic fibration $\calE_v$ is non-constant. \item The Jacobian elliptic fibration $\calE_v$ is not isotrivial. \item The number of singular fibres of multiplicative type $I_\nu$ or additive type $I_\nu^*$, $\nu>0$, is positive. \end{enumerate} Clearly $V'$ is invariant (as a set) under the action of $\SL(2,\CC)$ and we denote the quotient by $\calF' \subset \calF$.
+It is naturally obtained by replacing condition (1) above by the slightly stronger condition \begin{itemize} \item[(1')] $\Delta=g_2^3 - 27 g_3^2$ and $g_2^3$ are not proportional (which also excludes the case $g_2 \equiv 0$ and the case $\Delta\equiv 0$). \end{itemize} Since the $j$-invariant is the quotient of these two expressions, this translates directly into several equivalent, more geometric, characterisations of points $v\in V'$: \begin{enumerate} \item The $j$-invariant of the Jacobian elliptic fibration $\calE_v$ is non-constant. \item The Jacobian elliptic fibration $\calE_v$ is not isotrivial. \item The number of singular fibres of multiplicative type $I_\nu$ or additive type $I_\nu^*$, $\nu>0$, is positive. \end{enumerate} Clearly $V'$ is invariant (as a set) under the action of $\SL(2,\CC)$ and we denote the quotient by $\calF' \subset \calF$.
 This is the open subset parameterising all non-isotrivial Jacobian fibrations of $K3$ surfaces.

 To decompose $V'$ (and thus $\calF'$) in a geometrically meaningful way, \cite{BPT} exploit the \emph{monodromy group} of elliptic fibrations: the complement $\calE'$ of the union of singular fibres of a Jacobian fibration $\calE$ is topologically equivalent to a torus bundle over the base punctured at the critical values of the fibration.
 The image of the associated monodromy representation in the automorphisms of the first homology of a fibre is orientation preserving.
 Upon the choice of a basis, it becomes the \emph{monodromy group} $\Gamma(\calE)$, a subgroup of $\SL(2,\ZZ)$, well-defined up to conjugacy, see \cite[VI,3]{Mi89}.
 Note that according to this definition we will consider monodromy groups as subgroups of $\SL(2,\ZZ)$, and keep in mind that it is the conjugacy class which is the invariant.
+We will use $\sim$ to denote conjugate subgroups.
 The group $\Gamma(\calE)$ determines a group $\barGamma(\calE) \subset \PSL(2,\ZZ)$ which we will call the {\em modular monodromy group}.

 The initial observation in \cite{BPT} is the following semi-continuity property with respect to the Zariski topology on the quasi-projective variety $\calF'$: the monodromy group can only change if the configuration of singular fibres changes, i.e.\ if some fibres split or come together.
 The latter case only occurs on closed subsets of the base of a family and the monodromy group will be a subgroup after the process.
 Therefore, the property that the monodromy group is a subgroup of a fixed subgroup of $\slz$ (up to conjugacy) defines a closed subset.